set-soft/GPTQ-for-LLaMa-ROCm/README.md

 **This code is based on [GPTQ](https://github.com/IST-DASLab/gptq)**

 This is a fork that adds support for ROCm's HIP to use in AMD GPUs, only supported on linux.
 This has been tested only inside [text generation](https://github.com/oobabooga/text-generation-webui) on an RX 6800 on Manjaro (Arch based distro).
+Make sure to use pytorch 1.13.1 as 2.0.0 has a bug that breaks this.

 Running test_kernel.py on an RX 6800 yields these results:
 ```